 Butcher went from left guard to center for a week while junior Caleb Kelley made the first of nine straight starts at left guard — the longest current streak of starts in the same spot for any member of the offensive line.

 But Butcher only stayed at center for a week and went back to his preseason post of left tackle, while Schillinger started his stint as starting center.
-Kelley (left tackle), Nicholson (right guard) and Guffey (right tackle) also seemingly found permanent spots in what has been the most used starting combination — used in a span of four out of five games starting with a Week 6 win over Ruskin and continuing in Weeks 8 and 9 of the regular season and the Class 5 District 8 semifinal rematch with North Kansas City.
+Kelley (left guard), Nicholson (right guard) and Guffey (right tackle) also seemingly found permanent spots in what has been the most used starting combination — used in a span of four out of five games starting with a Week 6 win over Ruskin and continuing in Weeks 8 and 9 of the regular season and the Class 5 District 8 semifinal rematch with North Kansas City.

 Then came Guffey’s absence with Harmon moving to right guard on 5 hours notice ahead of the Class 5 District 8 championship game against Staley.
 Nicholson went to right tackle, and the Pirates stayed in that alignment for the next two weeks.